andytudhope/thebluebook/source/tangled-bank/index.md

 “Free will is the effort to thank God for his gifts” — Rumi

 “O Heart O Love everything is suddenly turned to gold!
 Don’t be afraid don’t worry the most astounding beautiful thing has happened here! […] It seems [William S. Burroughs] stopped writing and sat on his bed all afternoons thinking and meditating alone &amp; stopped drinking — and finally dawned on his consciousness, slowly and repeatedly, every day, for several months — awareness of “a benevolent sentient (feeling) center to the whole Creation” — he had apparently, in his own way, what I have been so hung up in myself and you, a vision of big peaceful Lovebrain...
-I woke up this morning with great bliss of freedom &amp; joy in my heart, Bill’s saved, I’m saved, you’re saved, we’re all saved, everything has been all rapturous ever since — I only feel sad that perhaps you left as worried when we waved goodby and kissed so awkwardly” — Allen Ginsberg [to Peter Orlovsky]
+I woke up this morning with great bliss of freedom &amp; joy in my heart, Bill’s saved, I’m saved, you’re saved, we’re all saved, everything has been all rapturous ever since — I only feel sad that perhaps you left as worried when we waved goodbye and kissed so awkwardly” — Allen Ginsberg [to Peter Orlovsky]

 “The search for peace is a form of prayer that generates light and heat.
 Forget about yourself for a while and understand that in that light there lies wisdom and in that heat lies compassion.
 As you travel this planet, try to perceive the true form of the heavens and the earth.
-That will only be possible if you can stop yourself becoming paralysed by fear and ensures that all your gestures and attitudes are in keeping with your thoughts” — Paulo Coelho
+That will only be possible if you can stop yourself becoming paralysed by fear and ensure that all your gestures and attitudes are in keeping with your thoughts” — Paulo Coelho

 “In fact, as always, our capacity for imagining liberation – and liberating our imagination – will at least in part be measured by the extent to which we functionally recognise and receive the dignified human in the other.” — Breyten Breytenbach

-“If you surrendered to the air, you could ride it” — Toni Morrison

 “Human beings are sparks that crackle with being and intuition” — Erik Davis

 “We seek to stay present, even as the ghosts attempt to draw us away.
 Our father manning the loom of eternal return.
 Our mother wandering toward paradise, releasing the thread.
 In my way of thinking, anything is possible.
 Life is at the bottom of things and belief at the top, while the creative impulse, dwelling in the center, informs all.
 We imagine a house, a rectangle of hope.
 A room with a single bed with a pale coverlet, a few precious books, a stamp album.
 Walls papered in faded floral fall away and burst as a newborn meadow speckled with sun and a stream emptying into a greater stream where a small boat awaits with two glowing oars and one blue sail.” — Patti Smith

-“The human mind lives in the liminal zone.
-It is not bound by time, by space, by distance.
-There is a natural intuition to live in these spaces of dream, these spaces between […] the human mind has no problem orienting its awareness into dimensions in which time is no longer linear.
-We enter these virtual realities, or really they’re real virtualities and we believe them!
-We actively metabolise belief.
-We become immersed.” – Jason Silva

 “On romantic evenings of self, I go salsa dancing with my own confusion” — Waking Life

 “I beg you, to have patience with everything unresolved in your heart and to try to love the questions themselves as if they were locked rooms or books written in a very foreign language.
 Don’t search for the answers, which could not be given to you now, because you would not be able to live them.
 And the point is to live everything.
 Live the questions now.
 Perhaps then, someday far in the future, you will gradually, without even noticing it, live your way into the answer.” — Rainer Maria Rilke

 “Apart from its ignorant errors, the greatest folly of racism is to impoverish – by imprisoning in a foolhardy superior cocoon, enforcing famine amidst the riches of a sumptuous feast of otherness, differentness and diversity […] Diversity is about listening.
 The Constitution ensures that we hear.
 It is our choice to do so joyfully.” — Justice Edwon Cameron

-“Follow you bliss and the universe will open doors for you where there were only walls” — (adapted from) Joseph Campbell

 “Life’s but a walking shadow, a poor player
 That struts and frets his hour upon the stage